Local People on Hainan Island & Their Spoken Languages

 Miaos number approximately 60,000, and the majority reside in the mountains, primarily in Quiongzhong and Baoting Country with their customs of life influenced by Christianity.

 They moved to Hainan Island from Guangxi about 800 years ago.
 For the past years, they live peacefully together with the Li people around Five Finger Mountain.
 They have their own spoken language.
-But they are different from the Miao People on the Mainland China in terms of spoken language, daily life and culture.
+But they are different from the Miao People on Mainland China in terms of spoken language, daily life, and culture.
 San Yue San is also the most important festival for Miao People.

 Hui People: Muslims on Hainan Island